Islam in Tanzania: History

 In 1840s Muhammad bin Juma, a trader of mixed Omani and African descent, married a daughter of Fundikira I at Tabora.
 He the ntemi (ruler or chief) of Unyanyembe, one of the two main chiefdoms of Unyamwezi.

 Then in the 1860s, an official representative of Sultan "Majid bin Said of Zanzibar" was established there.
 Though there were tensions as in 1858, a violent conflict broke out between the Arabs and Mnywa Sele, Fundikira's successor.
 In the 1880s, there were no Nyamwezi living within three miles of Tabora.

-Ujiji was much smaller than Tabora until 1880s, when it reached a population of almost 8,000.
+Ujiji was much smaller than Tabora until the 1880s, when it reached a population of almost 8,000.

 It served as the base of expeditions into the Eastern Congo, such as those of Tippu Tip the son of Muhammad bin ]uma, who had settled at Tabora.

 But only 65 years after the beginnings of the Muslim push into the interior, the German colony of German East Africa was established.
 Initially this actually led to the expansion of Islam, as the Germans used Muslims as soldiers, clerks and tax men.

 In 1892, the German colonial government established its first educational institutions at the coast (at Tanga, Dar es Salaam, and Lindi), and most of the African administrative staff trained there were coastal Muslims.
 These junior civil servants are known to have been instrumental in spreading Islam to such places as Mahenge, Kondoa, Irangi, Singida, and Musoma.

 In 1891, Tabora became the German military and administrative headquarters in central German East Africa, thereby even increasing its Muslim character, since the numerous government officials who came to Tabora were mostly Muslim.
 By 1902, its population was thirty thousand, and still growing.
 In 1911, Becker called Tabora "the citadel of Islam in the interior."